nestauk/mapping-career-causeways/Supplementary_online_data/Demographic_analysis/README.md

 {region_code}_{variable_name}_k.csv
 ```

-We examined the same variables as for the national data.
-Regions corresponding to the different codes are provided in the table below:
+We examined the same variables as for the national data; the examined regions and their codes are listed below:

 | region_code   | Region name (Country)   |
 |:---------------|:---------------|